janlelis/idiosyncratic-ruby.com/source/posts/18-con-struct-attributes.html.md

 Ruby's [Struct](http://ruby-doc.org/core-2.3.0/Struct.html) class is a convenient way to create Ruby classes, which already have some attributes defined.
 If you are not familiar with structs, you should watch [Avdi Grimm's introduction to structs](http://www.rubytapas.com/episodes/20-Struct)!

-But there is something better than structs:
+But in many cases there is something better than structs:

 ARTICLE

 ## Gems that Define Attributes for "Plain Old Ruby Objects"

+Instead of using a specialized struct-class (which has different semantics), you could also go with normal Ruby classes.
+What follows is a collection of gems you could use for this purpose.

+At the bottom, there are also some tips, [when to use structs and what to bear in mind regarding structs](#structs-are-still-useful-as-value-objects).

 ### Virtus